newlivehung123123/digital_minds_hackathon/README.md

 - Provider side routing on OpenRouter can change which backend serves an open-weight model between runs.

-This is why `runs/study.jsonl` is committed at 19 MB rather than treated as an intermediate.
+This is why `runs/study.jsonl` is committed at 19 MB instead of being treated as an intermediate.
 The claim in the report is about missingness that is not missing at random, and none of that is checkable from the scored array alone.
 A reader needs the responses the scoring rejected.